nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 3a.
 The lesson clashes with an existing lesson(s).

    * 3a1.
 Tuteez shows error message with timings of the lesson(s) that it clashes with.